aroberge/reeborg-howto/src/visible_grid.md

 ![grid world](/images/grid.png)

-When a background image is used,
+However, when a background image is used,

 ![reaching for the stars](/images/stars.png)